First Community Housing (FCH) is an award-winning, nonprofit, Public Benefit Housing Development Corporation, located in San Jose, California.

-FCH demonstrates their commitment to bettering lives through integrating their housing with services.
+First Community Housing demonstrates its commitment to bettering lives by integrating its housing with services.
 Their vision that “housing is healthcare” extends to materials selection, ensuring access to healthy living options, as well as healthier living environments.
-All of these factors have led to positive effects for their residents.
+All of these factors have led to positive lives for their residents.

 Join Our Academic Network